|Paul Carter writes about his book Meeting Place, in which waiting, meeting,

 On March 27th, the Melbourne launch of Meeting Place will happen at The Board Room in Federation Square at RMIT University.
 More information or to RSVP: email@example.com.

-Meeting Place: The Human Encounter and the Challenge of Coexistence and The Road to Botany Bay: An Exploration of Landscape and History.
+Paul Carter is professor of design (urbanism) at RMIT University in Melbourne, Australia.
+He is author of Meeting Place: The Human Encounter and the Challenge of Coexistence and The Road to Botany Bay: An Exploration of Landscape and History.

 “Paul Carter’s commentaries on cross-cultural encounters have long been philosophically sophisticated and deservedly influential.
 His new book raises the question of what the value of meeting is, in whose terms.
 It takes us to the very heart of the histories of encounter and confrontation that have proven so intractable for so long in Australia and elsewhere.”